sustainability risk management (SRM) Risk prediction models: How they work and their benefits

 3. Camms

+Founded in 1996, Camms was acquired by fellow ERM vendor Riskonnect in June 2024 but remains a separate entity that still offers its own product line -- at least for now.
 Camms is based in Australia and also has a strong presence in the U.K. and Asia, with operations in the U.S. too.
-Founded in 1996, the company emphasizes its governance, risk and compliance (GRC) capabilities but also offers a variety of related applications and tools in a single cloud-based platform.
+It emphasizes its governance, risk and compliance (GRC) capabilities but also offers a variety of related applications and tools in a single cloud-based platform.
 Camms touts its software's ease of use and accessibility and highlights its partnerships with various information providers, consultancies and professional services firms.

 The core GRC tool supports management of operational, cybersecurity and third-party risks as well as regulatory compliance, audits, ESG programs and other functions.
-Some of the company's other technologies include a strategic planning and execution tool, a project and portfolio management application, a module for securely managing virtual meetings and a library of APIs for integrating the Camms software with other IT systems.
+Other available technologies include a strategic planning and execution tool, a project and portfolio management application, a module for securely managing virtual meetings and a library of APIs for integrating the Camms software with other IT systems.

 The following features are also built into the Camms platform: